Fuzip/symfony-docker/README.md

 # SymfonyDocker

-SymfonyDocker is a boiler template with a Symfony application, Postgres SQL database and a Caddy server, ready to be used with Docker compose.
+SymfonyDocker is a boiler template with a Symfony application hosted on Caddy server, ready to be used with Docker compose.

 [[_TOC_]]